Therapy • Coaching • Courses • Retreats

 For postpartum women, these anxious thoughts can come on like rapid fire, creating feelings of guilt and shame: “What if I drop the baby?”
 “What if we get in a car crash?”
 “What if I accidentally harm my baby?”
 “What if I don’t really love my baby because I’m having these awful thoughts?”
 “What if I’m not cut out to be a mom?”

-When thoughts like this occur, it’s important to recognise how common these anxious thoughts actually are.
+When thoughts like this occur, it’s important to recognize how common these anxious thoughts actually are.

 They are especially common postpartum.
 We call it Postpartum OCD (or Perinatal OCD, which includes during pregnancy) because of the persistent and obsessive nature of the intrusive thoughts.